 How Pulse Oximetry Works

-Pulse oximeters measure the amount of oxygenated and deoxygenated hemoglobin in arterial blood, the blood that carries oxygen from the lungs to the rest of the body.
+Pulse oximeters measure the amount of oxygenated and deoxygenated hemoglobin in arterial blood, which carries oxygen from the lungs to the rest of the body.
 Each molecule of hemoglobin -- a protein within the red blood cell -- carries 4 molecules of oxygen.
 When all molecules of hemoglobin are carrying 4 molecules of oxygen, the oxygen saturation level is 100 percent.
 Oxygenated hemoglobin absorbs more infrared light and deoxygenated blood more red light.
 A photodetector opposite the light emitter on the pulse oximeter receives the light and calculates the ratio of red to infrared light, which gives the oxygen saturation percentage.

 Oxygen saturation levels less than 90 percent should be considered a medical emergency, WHO advises.
 Symptoms of hypoxemia, including cyanosis, or a bluish coloring to the skin and mucus membranes, aren't evident until oxygen saturation falls below 90 percent.
-Early signs of poor oxygenation include rapid or difficult breathing, unexplained restlessness or apprehension or confusion.
+Early signs of poor oxygenation include rapid or difficult breathing, unexplained restlessness, apprehension or confusion.

 Causes of Abnormal Levels

-Many disorders can cause lower-than-normal pulse oximeter readings, including chronic health disorders such as chronic obstructive pulmonary disease and heart failure.
+Many disorders can cause lower-than-normal pulse oximeter readings, including health disorders such as chronic obstructive pulmonary disease and heart failure.
 Acute respiratory disorders such as asthma attacks, pneumonia or a blood clot in the lung also cause low pulse oximeter readings.

 Low readings not related to lung disorders can occur in people with impaired circulation, such as those with very low blood pressure or circulatory disorders that affect blood flow to the pulse oximeter site.
 Low hemoglobin levels, or anemia, can also affect pulse oximetry.
 Artificially low levels can be seen in people with dark skin, thick nails or cold extremities.